Kana: Little Sister

 Kana: Little Sister (加奈～いもうと～, Kana～Imōto～), is a Japanese visual novel originally developed and released by D.O. in 1999.
 G-Collections translated and published the English version in 2002.

-Kana: Little Sister has received widespread attention from the eroge player community, with many players shed tears during the game due to their feelings about the plot.
-The plot was also well-received by critics, who felt that it deals with themes such as love, life and family.
-However, their reactions to the endings and the relationship between Takamichi and Kana were mixed.
+Kana: Little Sister has received widespread attention from the eroge player community.
+The plot was well-received by critics.
+However, reactions to the endings and the relationship between Takamichi and Kana were mixed.

 Gameplay

 Kana: Little Sister is a visual novel, which falls into the subgenre of "nakige".
 The player assumes the role of Takamichi Toudou.
 Most of the gameplay is spent reading text, representing the story's dialogue.
-The text is accompanied by character sprites, which represent who Takamichi is talking to, over background art.
-Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the background art and character sprites.
+In the PSP version, the text is accompanied by character sprites, which represent who Takamichi is talking to, over background art.
+Throughout the game, the player encounters CG artwork in the story.

 Kana: Little Sister follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.
 Being an erotic visual novel, relationships between characters become sexual; this include the sexual relationship between Takamichi and his younger sister Kana Toudou.
 The game has six different endings.